 Steps to ApplyUndergraduate Admissions Graduate Admissions

 Introductions are important to me, and I like to start my introduction with my name.
 I am Dr. Kathy Hogarth.
-Currently, I serve as Dean and a Professor in the Faculty of Social Work at Wilfrid Laurier University.
+Currently, I serve as Associate Vice President, Global Strategy and previously as Dean and a Professor in the Faculty of Social Work at Wilfrid Laurier University.
 I am Black.
 This may seem like an insignificant or unnecessary identification; however, this fact of my identity seems to hold so much importance in this society and in academic institutions.
 I have always been Black, but that fact never mattered as much until I entered white space.
 Then, my Blackness seemed to matter more than any other aspect of my identity.
 So much so that early in my academic career, I had a student “remind” me that I was Black.
 So much so, even in this position as Dean, colleagues remind me that I can be smart as a Black woman.
 So, I say to you I am Black – unapologetically Black!
 I am an immigrant.
 I was born and raised in the Caribbean and came to Canada over two decades ago.

 Wilfrid Laurier University is not only my workplace; I also studied here.
 In 2004, I received my second master’s degree in psychology; in 2012, I received my PhD in social from Wilfrid Laurier University.
 My research then focused on understanding the lived experiences of immigrants in Canada.